 How to Get There: From the Kamakura Station, head towards Komachi-dori Shopping Street and walk for 6 minutes.

 Where to Stay in Kamakura

 Kamakura would be a good option to stay overnight if you plan to visit the beaches and also visit Enoshima the next day.
 There are various accommodations to choose from.
 We provided some recommendations based on various budgets.
-Click here to check out all the Kamakura accommodations and read reviews.

 Budget Option – Kamakura Guest House

 Located in a traditional Japanese house, this guest house offers tatami mats sleeping arrangements in male and female dorms or bunk beds.
 There is a shared kitchen area and bathroom.
 It’s the perfect place to meet new people and hang out with the host.
 The cost is $30 per person per night.
 Reserve a room at the Kamakura Guest House here.

 This place is close to the main Kamakura attractions such as the Great Buddha.
 Guests can choose to have a room with bunk beds or single beds.
 Free breakfast is included in the price.
 The cost is $90-$100.
 Check out reviews and make a reservation at CASA Kamakura Espresso.